 For phone and tablet use, you're more interested in 4KB performance, and here the Evo shines, even though it's not A1 or A2 rated: it scored 10.5 MB/s when reading and 4.7 MB/s when writing.

-The Extreme Plus is SanDisk's flagship range of microSD cards, and it certainly doesn't disappoint.
+The Extreme Plus is a step down from the Extreme PRO range of microSD cards, but it certainly doesn't disappoint.
 It claims up to 95MB/s read speeds and 90MB/s write.
 It's rated both A1 and V30, making it suitable for high-resolution video and for mobile.

-We were impressed when we saw it return over 87MB/s and 85MB/s for reading and writing speeds in CrystalDiskMark outdoing even the PNY Pro Elite.
+The Extreme Plus managed over 87MB/s and 85MB/s for reading and writing speeds in CrystalDiskMark outdoing even the PNY Pro Elite.
 In fact, it went even faster in short queue depth test, with 92MB/s for reads and almost 88MB/s for writes.

-That makes it a superb choice for recording video in 4K drones and action cameras, or burst photography in a DSLR.
+That makes it perfect for recording video in 4K drones and action cameras, or burst photography in a DSLR.
 It's also a fine performer for phones and tablets thanks to strong 4KB performance of 9.3MB/s when reading and 4MB/s when writing these tiny files.

-It's a fantastic microSD card that's only held back by its high price of over 70p per GB.
-Unless you need these high speeds, you'll find better value elsewhere.
+It's only held back by its high price per GB.
+If you need speeds this high, you'll find better value elsewhere.

 In our CrystalDiskMark testing it managed sequential read speeds of 89MB/s - just a little shy of the 95MB/s SanDisk claims - though write speeds were a more modest 27MB/s.
 That's fine for recording full HD video, but falls a little short of what you'd require for quality 4K video recording.